juliesymons/juliesymons/docs/README.md

     import libcog._

-libcog implements the Cog API and contains the compiler and runtime system necessary to optimize and distribute a Cog application.
+`libcog` implements the Cog API and contains the compiler and runtime system necessary to optimize and distribute a Cog application.

 The debugger is accessed by importing:

-    `import cogdebugger._`
+    import cogdebugger._

-cogdebugger provides a graphical debugger that is used for single-stepping and probing the internals of a Cog application as it runs.
+`cogdebugger` provides a graphical debugger that is used for single-stepping and probing the internals of a Cog application as it runs.

 The I/O library is accessed by importing:

-    `import cogio._`
+    import cogio._

-cogio provides a set of objects useful for getting data into and out of a running Cog app using the field initialization, sensor, and actuator primitives that are part of the core Cog API.
+`cogio` provides a set of objects useful for getting data into and out of a running Cog app using the field initialization, `sensor`, and `actuator` primitives that are part of the core Cog API.

 ### Versioning